 With a franchise covering Davao City and Davao del Norte areas of Panabo City and the Municipalities of Carmen, Dujali and Santo Tomas, Davao Light services a population of approximately 1,777,926 and a total area of 3,561 square kilometers.

-Davao Light has close to 295,000 customers, with 23 distribution substations and 2 sub-transmission substations strategically located throughout its franchise.
+Davao Light has 331, 998 customers as of December 2014, with 23 distribution substations and 2 sub-transmission substations strategically located throughout its franchise.
 On hot standby is its 54.8 MW Bunker C-fired standby plant with a rated capacity of 58.7 MW, but can provide an average of 40 MW on a sustaining basis.
-The standby plant is capable of supplying 19% of Davao Light's electricity requirement.
+The standby plant is capable of supplying 19% (should this one be changed to 12% - 40MW/344MW) of Davao Light's electricity requirement.